Benton MacKaye Trail Thru-Hiking Guide

 Trekking Poles

-I used the Gossamer Gear LT5 on this trip because they are supremely light, collapsible, and can be used to set up The Two tent.
+I used the Gossamer Gear LT5 poles on this trip because they are supremely light, collapsible, and can be used to set up The Two tent.

 For more recommendations, see our Best Trekking poles story.